LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 	    - $\mu$ -> position
 	    - Scale, Rotation $s, R$ -> shape and orientation
 	    - Opacity $\alpha$
-	    - color parameters (SH) -> view dependent rpg info using spherical harmonics
+	    - color parameters (SH) -> view dependent RGB info using spherical harmonics
 	    - feature vector (f) -> this is the key!
 Each Gaussian carries a _semantic feature vector_ distilled from 2D features.

     - Each Gaussian stores color and a low-dimensional feature vector.

-    - A CNN decoder up-projects the low-dim features after rendering.
+    - A CNN decoder up-projects the low-dim feature map after rendering.
+    - This two-step projection is crucial due to memory constraints.
+Storing full 384-dim features per Gaussian would be too heavy.
+    - Feature vectors are optimized to fit these 3d gaussians, minimizing a combined loss (`L_total = L_color (RGB image error) + L_feat (feature reconstruction error)`)

 - **3.2 3D-Aware Fine-Tuning**: